l3naaaa/l3naaaa/README.md

-## Hi, I'm Alina, a passionate software engineer with a degree in computer science.
+Hi, I'm <span style="color: #FF69B4;">Alina</span>, a passionate software engineer with a degree in Computer Science.
 I thrive on creating innovative, efficient solutions and have a strong foundation in web development.
-My career goal is to join a dynamic team where I can contribute my skills to solving rreal world problems, continuing to learn new technologies, and grow into a well rounded software engineer. ✨
+My career goal is to join a dynamic team where I can contribute my skills to solving real world problems, continue learning new technologies, and grow into a well rounded software engineer. ✨